programmai/progression-framework/frameworks/product.md

     content:
       - level: 1
         criteria:
-          - "Collaborates daily with members of the product squad to ship and iterate."
+          - "Collaborates daily with team to ship and iterate."
-          - "Understands the objectives of and participates actively in team ceremonies.
-Prepared and organised to make the most of squad time."
+          - "Understands the objectives of and participates actively in team meetings.
+Prepared and organised to make the most of team time."
       - level: 2
         criteria:
-          - "Sets squad rhythm and routines - facilitates agreement on how they all work together to discover, define and ship features or experiments to meet their goals."
+          - "Sets team rhythm and routines - facilitates agreement on how they all work together to discover, define and ship features or experiments to meet their goals."
-          - "Works collaboratively to get the best out of all of the people in their squad, involving all disciplines throughout.
+          - "Works collaboratively to get the best out of all of people, involving all disciplines throughout.
 Takes proactive steps to build and maintain team health, e.g. resolve conflict, counter inertia."
-          - "Point person for the squad - does whatever is needed to unblock or support the squad and their delivery.
+          - "Point person for the team - does whatever is needed to unblock or support the team and their delivery.
 Escalates and delegates appropriately."
-          - "Ensures the squad has the skills and resources it needs to ship autonomously."
+          - "Ensures the team has the skills and resources it needs to ship autonomously."
       - level: 3
         criteria:
-          - "Servant leader who empowers the squad to achieve more and be ambitious (test sooner, generate more ideas, think broadly), valuing outcome over output."
+          - "Servant leader who empowers the team to achieve more and be ambitious (test sooner, generate more ideas, think broadly), valuing outcome over output."
-          - "Ensures the squad are aware of what other squads are working on and how that relates to their squad’s goals."
+          - "Ensures the team are aware of what other teams are working on and how that relates to their team’s goals."
           - "Coaches Associate Product Managers and helps them identify and achieve personal development goals."
       - level: 4
         criteria:
           - "Understands how the needs of the team vary across product and team lifecycle and adapts accordingly."
           - "Open to being challenged, encourages constructive conflict and maximises the talent of others.
-Makes the squad “missionaries, not mercenaries”."
+Makes the team “missionaries, not mercenaries”."
       - level: 5
         criteria:
-          - "Creates understanding in squads of how their work links to other teams’ work, business goals and the market."
+          - "Creates understanding in teams of how their work links to other teams’ work, business goals and the market."
           - "Ensures strong product and team health, and an environment of psychological safety."
           - "Can resolve disputes or head off team performance issues through mediation, negotiation and coaching."
-          - "Identifies and mentors high potential Product Managers and APM candidates."
+          - "Identifies and mentors high potential team mates."
           - "Ensures we have the teams, practices and infrastructure in place to successfully execute strategy."
           - "Minimises dependencies between groups and removes systemic blockers to speed and quality.
 Incentivises breaking down problems, idea generation and shipping the smallest thing to learn what’s needed quickly."
   - name: "feedback"